ankrutik/notes/aws/solutions_arch_cert/notes.md

 ## lab: EBS Volumes

-Volume will be in the same AZ as the EC2 instance.
+Volume will be in the **same AZ as the EC2 instance**.

-Volume sizes can be changed, but will take time to reflect.
+Volume sizes **can be changed**, but will take time to reflect.
 May need to re-partition the drive to detect the added size.

 Hardware assisted virtualization

-Snapshots are point in time copies of Volumes.
+**Snapshots** are point-in-time copies of Volumes.
 **Incremental** nature i.e. only changes are stored on S3.
 First snapshot takes time to create.

+For **root device** (device with OS) snapshots, best pratice to stop the instance before taking snapshot.

 ### Migrating EBS overview

 1. Volumes to snapshots
 2. snapshots to AMI (Amazon Machine Image)
 3. copy AMI to destination region
-4. launch on another AZ
+4. launch AMI  as EBS instance on another AZ

-For **root device** (device with OS) snapshots, best pratice to stop the instance before taking snapshot.

 ## AMI types